Scaling of old Winamp skins

 Thanks in advance!

-RE: Scaling of old Winamp skins - Added by John Fordham about 6 years ago
+RE: Scaling of old Winamp skins - Added by John Fordham over 6 years ago

 Whoops!
 Base 62, not base 61.

-RE: Scaling of old Winamp skins - Added by John Lindgren about 6 years ago
+RE: Scaling of old Winamp skins - Added by John Lindgren over 6 years ago

 This thread is over 6 years old and completely unrelated to ID3 tags.
 Please start a new one.